sebastianhutter/gladius-wiki/gladius-node/datadog-debian.md

 # monitoring with datadog
 ## intro
 This document shows how to integrate a gladius node into datadog.
-The monitored device is based on a native raspberry pi installation - documented [here](./raspberry.md).
+The document assumes that you are running a debian based distribution.

 ## Setup Datadog
 Datadog is a monitoring as a service solution.
 It provides different agents to integrate all common operating systems.